Anzac Cove — ANZAC Day remembrance

 In early 2026, the Tauranga RSA made a considered decision — to sell its Cameron Road premises and relocate to 250 Chadwick Road in Greerton.
 Less building, more mission.

-Chadwick House gives the association a right-sized, welcoming base from which to continue its welfare work, host commemorations, and stay genuinely connected with the Bay of Plenty community.
+Chadwick House gives the association a right-sized, welcoming base from which to continue its support work, plan commemorations, and stay genuinely connected with the Bay of Plenty community.

 Contact